Is it possible to raise awareness about the risk of heart disease in the Czech Republic?

 And are we able to contribute to the implementation of specific programs?

 This is, of course, the BIG question, are we able to translate research into practice?
 I am optimistic.
-Experience from foreign settings provide evidence that raising awareness of risk factors such as cholesterol, high blood pressure or smoking can be effective at town, municipality level and beyond.
-Is a matter of addressing this issue outside the academic arena.
+Experience from foreign settings provides evidence that raising awareness of risk factors such as cholesterol, high blood pressure or smoking can be effective at the town, municipality level and beyond.
+It is a matter of addressing this issue outside the academic arena.
 Specific impacts such as reducing health care costs perhaps may be an argument strong enough to plan and implement an appropriate public health strategy.